ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/session/querying/filtering.dotnet.markdown

 The first method to create a conditional query is `Where` which takes a string parameter.
 You need to manually define the whole query according to [Lucene syntax](http://lucene.apache.org/core/old_versioned_docs/versions/3_0_0/queryparsersyntax.html), the same like for [`SearchAsync` command](../../commands/files/search/search).
 The advantage of this approach is that you can use full support of
 Lucene search functionality.
-You can query [built-in RavenFS fields](../../../indexing) as well as file metadata.
+You can query [built-in RavenFS fields](../../../indexing) as well as custom file metadata.

 {CODE filtering_1@FileSystem\ClientApi\Session\Querying\Filtering.cs /}